.

 Once the system can deliver everything on this page, it could provide further solutions like a convertible alternative currency that might be mandated in the legislation.
 We call this system-specific micro-currency POETs (Parallel Official Economy Tokens).
 They could differ from Bitcoin, Facebook Diem, or crypto-currency experiments by central banks in that:

-• Tokens are a right of citzens: Tokens could be released to individual users with an initial tranche perhaps eked out over a first 6 months of POEMs’ use.
+- Tokens are a right of citzens: Tokens could be released to individual users with an initial tranche perhaps eked out over a first 6 months of POEMs’ use.

-• Limits are controlled by market data: To preserve the main currency, POETs may only be eligible in sectors where shortage of “real” money is a demonstrable brake on activity within a radius of a user’s home.
+- Limits are controlled by market data: To preserve the main currency, POETs may only be eligible in sectors where shortage of “real” money is a demonstrable brake on activity within a radius of a user’s home.
 Childcare or local journeys are examples.

 OK Computer

 Transparency, accountability, and neutrality must be core for POEMs.
 So, the system has to publish its technical specifications and a copy of its code.
 An updating set of screens with this content won’t attract the average user.
-But allowing any conspiracy theorist free reign to probe for divergence from operators’ public statements offers reassurance to all users.
+But allowing any conspiracy theorist free reign to probe for divergence from operators’ public statements should offer reassurance to all users.

-The operating consortium has to be a standalone entity with no preferential ties to any organization that might buy, sell, or invest through its markets.
+The operating consortium will likely have to be a standalone entity with no preferential ties to any organization that might buy, sell, or invest through its markets.
 All its accounts, salaries, and operational records are published.
 The system generates only two categories of data: (a) private for a user (b) published openly.
 There is no “for operators only” fields.
 So, server capacity, and other normally commercially sensitive metrics have to be on show.
 Again, screens that facilitate skeptical poking of this content build trust.